defoishugo/molecule-properties-classifier/README.md

 #### Neural network architecture

 The neural network is similar to the previous one.
-La fonction d'activation finale est une sigmoid et il y a une partie fully-connected (hidden layer 3).
+The final activation function is a sigmoid and there is a fully-connected part (hidden layer 3).
 The big difference is the succession of two convolutional layers that learn full-width convolution filters.

 ![The CNN model](https://i.ibb.co/MR819M9/Untitled-Diagram-drawio-11.png)